 Carriers know that rent is a priority for property owners and will negotiate it while distracting the landlord on all the other terms.
 It is good to have a lot of questions: Why are cell tower leases 30 pages long?
-What property rights am I handing over to the carriers?
+What property rights am I handing over to the wireless carrier?
 What limits can I place to protect my property?
-What limits have carriers placed on me?
+What limits have the carrier placed on me?
 Who have I allowed to access my property?
 What happens if someone gets hurt on my land while working on the cell tower?
 What insurance coverage is required?
 Are there environmental hazards and if so, what are they?
 What if the carrier assigns the cell tower project to a lesser-funded company that struggles to pay rent?
 All these issues are only a portion of what is covered in a wireless agreement.
 Our advice to property owners is not to focus only on cell tower rent rates alone as you may risk losing out on the rest of the terms, particularly involving other financial opportunities other than rent.
 Our second advice is not to focus on the lease at the start of the project until the details of the project is understood.
-Just like purchasing a house – before negotiating the purchase agreement, it is important to understand the size, conditions, amenities, quality, and structures we should not engage in making negotiations so early.
-Terabonne is skilled and proficient in wireless engineering, tower negotiations, and everything in between.
-Our goal is to take on the heavy lifting for our clients and get you the most out of your cell tower or rooftop leases.
+Just like purchasing a house – before negotiating the purchase price, it is important to understand the size, conditions, amenities, quality, and structure of the house first.
+Terabonne is skilled and proficient in wireless engineering, tower lease negotiations, and everything in between.
+Our goal is to take on the heavy lifting for our clients and get you the most out of your cell tower and rooftop leases.